CyrilSharma/Blog/content/article/pareto.typ

 If you spend 16 hours a day grinding this highly specialized thing, then when the conversation switches to anything else you're kind of screwed.
-On the other hand, I can imagine there's lots of ways to get around this.
+On the other hand, I can imagine there are lots of ways to get around this.
 You can have a lot of "musings" conversations, where you just bring up some idea and discuss it for a while.
 This is good if you have a light interest in a lot of areas.
 Still, I think finding good musings is hard.
 At least personally, it feels the more